Stay ahead with exclusive tips on the Slough 11+ exam for Upton Court Grammar School

 Introduction to the Slough Consortium 11 Plus exam

-The Slough Consortium has its own contract with GL Assessment and there will be no sharing of 11+ scores with any other schools.
+The Slough Consortium has its own contract with GL Assessment and there is no sharing of 11+ scores with any other schools.
 Therefore, for example, a student applying to both Buckinghamshire and Slough will need to sit both exams.

 The Slough 11 Plus exam consists of two papers, taken on the same day, each approximately 60 minutes in duration and testing English, mathematics, verbal reasoning and non-verbal reasoning.